 During the second week of March 2020 in France, everyone was at least slightly aware that the government would announce strict measures to stop the propagation of COVID-19 soon.

-I remember that on Friday, March 13th, I made sure that all our employees had Discord properly installed and configured on their laptops.
+I remember that on Friday, March 13th, I made sure that all our employees at PhantomBuster had Discord properly installed and configured on their laptops.
 I helped some set it up, and we recommended everyone bring their laptops home instead of leaving them at the office like some were used to.

 That decision was fortunate because France's first and strictest COVID-19 lockdown started a few days later, on Tuesday at noon.